 Details of Child and Condition

 Name of child:

 Date of birth:

-Class/Form:
+Class/Form: Add photo here

 Medical Diagnosis/Condition:

 Triggers:

+0: /0 /

 Signs/Symptoms:

 Treatments:

 Has the Parental Consent Form been completed?
-(Medication cannot be administered without parenta l approval) Yes/No
+(Medication cannot be administered without parental approval) Yes/No

+Signature of Parent/Carer Print name

 Date: Review Date:

-Medication Needs of Child

-Medication:

-Dose:

-Specify if any other treatments are required:

-Can the pupil self-manage his/her medication?
-Yes/No If Yes, specify the arrangement ents in place to monitor this:

-Indicate the level of support needed, including in responsibility for their own health needs) emergencies: (some ch nildren will be able to take
+Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Yes, specify the arrangements in place to monitor this: Indicate the level of support needed, including in emergencies: (some children will be able to take responsibility for their own health needs) Known side-effects of medication: Starage requirements Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Le consecte food and drink necessary? (where weed to make the condition).
+Ver Ale Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed